Warnings About Mixing Ecstasy and Alcohol

 However, while ecstasy can make a person feel an enhanced sense of wellness, not all of its effects are so positive.
 Some adverse symptoms of ecstasy use include:5

 - Nystagmus (involuntary, repetitive eye movements).

 - Increased body temperature.

 - Rapid breathing.

-Because MDMA is often taken in environments where dancing for long hours in hot environments is normal (such as at festivals or clubs), use of the drug is associated with severe dehydration and heat stroke.
-In fact, most ecstasy-related deaths that have been reported have resulted from heatstroke.5
+Because MDMA is often taken in environments where dancing for long hours in hot environments is normal (such as at festivals or clubs), use of the drug is associated with hyperthermia and heat stroke.
+In fact, many ecstasy-related deaths that have been reported have resulted from heatstroke.5

 The dangers of ecstasy aren’t limited to the short-term effects above.
 In the long-term, MDMA use may cause: